Skip to main content

 Primary relevance

-Pays a lump sum to nominated beneficiaries on death.
-Many real estate agents carry mortgages funded by variable commission income that would not survive a permanent income loss, and self-employed principals additionally hold business loans, office lease, and trust-account obligations.
+Life cover pays a lump sum to the people you nominate if you die.
+Many real estate agents carry a mortgage funded by variable commission income that would not survive a permanent loss of income, and self-employed principals also hold business loans, an office lease, and trust account obligations.
+Life cover is there so those commitments do not fall on your family.

 TPD